-The harmonized unemployment rate in Germany was at 3.0 percent in April of 2020, unchanged from an upwardly revised figure in the prior month and the similar reading in February.
-The number of unemployed stood at 1.30 million, which was a slight decline from March, amid weather conditions or strike.
+The harmonized unemployment rate in Germany inched down to a new record low of 2.8 percent in May of 2022 from a downwardly revised 2.9 percent in the previous month.
+The number of unemployed stood at 1.24 million, which was a slightly less than in April, amid weather conditions or strike.
 Meantime, the number of persons in employment was up by 0.1%.
-Employment has exceeded the pre-crisis level of February 2020 for the second month in a row.
+Employment has exceeded the pre-crisis level of February 2020 for the third month in a row.
 The total number of persons in employment has grown since the peak of the third COVID-19 wave in Germany, largely unaffected by the further waves and by the consequences of the war in Ukraine. source: Federal Statistical Office

 Harmonised Unemployment Rate in Germany is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Germany Harmonised Unemployment Rate is projected to trend around 3.20 percent in 2023 and 3.00 percent in 2024, according to our econometric models.